briebug/ngrx-smartish/projects/ngrx-smartish/README.md

     template: `<button (click)="addTaco.dispatch($event)">Add Taco</button>
 })
 export class MyComponent {
-    addTaco = dispatchableActionFrom(tacoAdded);
+    addTaco = smartAction(tacoAdded);
 }
 ```

-### makeDispatcherFor
+### smartDispatch
-With NgRx Smartish `makeDispatcherFor` you can automatically dispatch actions in your component templates.
-(Note: This is similar to `dispatchableActionsFrom` but it calls dispatch automatically for you)
+With NgRx Smartish `smartDispatch` you can automatically dispatch actions in your component templates.
+(Note: This is similar to `smartAction` but it calls dispatch automatically for you)

 ```
-import { makeDispatcherFor } from '@briebug/ngrx-smartish';
+import { smartDispatch } from '@briebug/ngrx-smartish';
 import { tacoAdded } from '...my-actions';

 @Component({